gabriel-laurino/gabriel-laurino/README.md

 # 💫 About Me:
-## About Me<br><br>💻  Full Stack Junior Developer focused on building practical solutions, automation tools, and system integrations.<br><br>🔭  currently working on desktop tools, webhook integrations, and development projects related to enterprise identity and access workflows.<br><br>🌱  currently learning more about Java, Python, C#, machine learning, and connector development for enterprise platforms.<br><br>🤝  looking to collaborate on automation, developer tools, integrations, and real-world problem-solving projects.<br><br>💬 Ask me about Python, Java, C#, Windows automation, webhooks, and software development.<br><br>⚡ Fun fact: I like turning repetitive manual processes into structured and reusable solutions.
+## About Me<br><br>💻  Full Stack Junior Developer focused on building practical solutions, automation tools, and system integrations.<br><br>🔭  Currently working on desktop tools, webhook integrations, and development projects related to enterprise identity and access workflows.<br><br>🌱  Learning more about Java, Python, C#, machine learning, and connector development for enterprise platforms.<br><br>🤝  Looking to collaborate on automation, developer tools, integrations, and real-world problem-solving projects.<br><br>

 ## 🌐 Socials: